 Each year, the department accepts a small cohort of outstanding doctoral students from a broad range of undergraduate backgrounds whose research interests correspond with those of the department's junior and senior faculty.
 Our graduate students come from many different undergraduate programs, including anthropology, biology, chemistry, engineering, genetics, and psychology.
 Applicants must hold a bachelor’s degree and take the verbal, quantitative, and analytical aptitude tests of the Graduate Record Examination (GRE) general test.
 Each application is judged on its own merits, and our graduate students have a variety of backgrounds.
 Successful applicants typically have strong backgrounds in math and the sciences, particularly in biology, some familiarity with statistics, and some laboratory or field research experience.
 Students may find it beneficial to establish direct contact with faculty prior to applying.

 The department considers a period of five or six years in residence to be the norm for PhD candidates.
 For those students conducting international fieldwork, a seventh year may be necessary to complete the degree.
 More information regarding the research areas is available from the department.
-The GSAS Student Handbook details program requirements.
+GSAS Policies details program requirements.